GoogleChrome/web-vitals/README.md

 The following example measures each of the Core Web Vitals metrics and reports them to a hypothetical `/analytics` endpoint, as soon as each is ready to be sent.

+The `sendToAnalytics()` function uses the [`navigator.sendBeacon()`](https://developer.mozilla.org/docs/Web/API/Navigator/sendBeacon) method, which is widely available across browsers, and supports sending data as the page is being unloaded.

 ```js
 import {onCLS, onINP, onLCP} from 'web-vitals';